 The Jane B. Hart Awards

 Jane B. Hart, an anthropology alumna, generously created an endowment to promote scholarship in anthropology at GW.
 The money supports a distinguished speakership and two annual awards to undergraduate students: the Hart Award for Outstanding Academic Achievement and the Hart Award for Outstanding Undergraduate Thesis.
 There is usually one academic achievement award for each of our three major programs (Anthropology, Archaeology, and Biological Anthropology), but two awards are sometimes given.
 Similarly, there is usually no more than one thesis award per major, but the Hart Award Committee may make multiple awards to equally deserving students.

 Any faculty member advising an honors thesis may submit a nomination for consideration by the Hart Awards Committee.
 Nominating is done in the spring, but theses by graduates of the preceding summer and fall are eligible.
 Theses must be submitted to the Hart Committee by May 1; decisions are usually announced before May 15.
 (Honors theses not being considered for a Hart Award may be submitted as late as the Friday before graduation).

 Columbian College is notified of Hart Award winners, and the awards are noted in the students' official records.
-They may or not also be shown in the spring commencement program.
+Academic achievement awards are usually shown in the spring commencement program, but thesis awards are not because they are decided too late in the semester.

 For their theses to be considered, students must be sure to follow all the guidelines posted under Departmental Honors.